canonical/jaas-documentation/explanation/jaas-plugin.md

 ## How it works

-The `jaas` CLI tool acts as a plugin for the Juju CLI.
-When you install both the Juju and JAAS snaps, they automatically connect via Snap's [content-interface](https://snapcraft.io/docs/content-interface) enabling new commands on the Juju CLI.
+When you install both the Juju and JAAS snaps, they automatically connect via snap's [content-interface](https://snapcraft.io/docs/content-interface) enabling new commands on the `juju` CLI.

 To view a list of all the newly available commands run `juju jaas -h`.